Baghel004/DevOps_Project/README.md

 # Go Web Application
+#The flow and using for this site is as follows

 This is a simple website written in Golang.
 It uses the `net/http` package to serve HTTP requests.